Ware Shoals, South Carolina: History

 The mill also operated a department store, or company store, as was common in mill towns through the South.
 The store began as a one-room shanty in 1906.
 By 1920, a newly constructed store was on its way to becoming one of the best and most modern department stores in the state.
 There was a soda fountain where the community members socialized, toy department, pharmacy, candy counter, men's shop, ladies' ready-to-wear section, furniture department, bargain basement, grocery store, and cloth shop.
 The store's motto was "You can buy in one store anything from a paper and pen to a Ford automobile, from a baby girl's rattle to her wedding dress."

 In 1926 a large school building was constructed to accommodate the Caucasian students.
 This building is still used today as the Ware Shoals High School and remains one of the oldest South Carolina school buildings still in use.

 Riegel Stadium was built in 1931.
 The stadium was first used for football games in 1934.
 Lighting was installed a year later, allowing night games as well.
 Through the decades, Riegel Stadium has hosted high school teams, textile baseball leagues, and the Negro baseball leagues.
 In 1954, the stadium hosted an exhibition game between the Cincinnati Red Legs and The Washington Senators.

 In 1939 muralist Alice Kindler was commissioned by the WPA to complete a mural for the local post office.
 The WPA was a New Deal agency that employed individuals to carry out public works projects.
 The mural was completed in 1940 and titled, American Landscape.Beginning in the 1940s, "The Big Friendly" began an early shopper loyalty program by conducting a drawing just before Christmas to award an automobile to one lucky patron.
 "The Big Friendly" remained a central part of life in Ware Shoals until its closing in 1963.
 It soon became the SEO, or Southern Executive Offices of the Riegel Textile Corporation.
 With the closing of the mill and the end of Riegel Textile, the town bought the building and located its City Hall in the now-historic building.

 In the 1950s, the Emma Maddox School was completed for African American students.
 Maddox was a stern disciplinarian and much respected teacher and principal.
 The Emma Maddox Building of the current Ware Shoals Middle School was named in her honor, in recognition of her contributions to the educational, spiritual and civic lives of African Americans in the greater Ware Shoal's area.
 When public schools were integrated in 1969, Emma Maddox School became the middle school for all students in the community.

 Portions of the movie Leatherheads was filmed in Ware Shoals.
+This was facilitated by Ware Shoals native John Valter, one of the foremost historians of 1920s-era football.